johnnymiranda/wsa_docs/README.md

-# wsa_docs
+### Web Security Academy Walkthroughs
-Walkthrough's for Burp Suite's Web Security Academy
+Using this as a place to post my solutions for various web security academy challenges.